 This should be enough incentive for you to call a professional pest control service if you want the scourge to be successfully decimated swiftly and permanently.

-Common Hiding Places for Bedbugs
+Familiar Hiding Places for Bedbugs

 Bedbugs are masters when it comes to the art of hiding.
-Naturally, these parasites will hide in the corners of our beds and between the sheets and wait patiently for you to come and sleep.
+Naturally, these parasites will hide in the corners of our beds and between the sheets and wait patiently for you to go and sleep.
 Alternatively, you can kill the bed bugs using steam from bed bug steamers.

 You will find bedbugs hiding in areas such as Lamps, Electrical outlets, Bed frames, Boxsprings, Curtains, Wardrobes and cabinets, Wall cracks and crevices, and Rugs and carpets.